-Most recently revised in February 2019, the CCJPA's Train Service Policy supports future extensions to new markets beyond the Capitol Corridor or to potentially open up new markets within the existing route.
+Most recently revised in February 2019, the CCJPA's Train Station Policy supports future extensions to new markets beyond the Capitol Corridor or new locations within the existing route.
 This policy encourages partnerships between several passenger rail services and local/regional transportation agencies.
 The updated CCJPA Train Station Policy presents an improved process to consider new station viability, benefit, and integration into the Capitol Corridor route.
 It clarifies the process of establishing a potential new station and of developing the funding program to support the development of new stations along the route.
+On February 12, 2020, the CCJPA Board approved a candidate station status to the City of Hercules, pursuant to the new Train Station Policy.
+The City of Hercules will continue to pursue funding for station development and travel time mitigation.